Alberta Emergency Services Medal

 Nominations must be submitted on the Alberta Emergency Services Medal Nomination Form supplied by the Office of the Fire Commissioner.
-At least three weeks' notice is required for requests by the Fire Commissioner or his staff to attend a presentation.

 The AESM/service bars and certificate will be mailed to the nominating authority unless otherwise requested.
 The planning of a presentation ceremony is the responsibility of that authority.